Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

-The majority of transfer learning approaches are based on the Faster R-CNN detector as shown in Fig.~\ref{fig:transfer-learning}.
+\subsubsectionspace{Architectures based on Faster R-CNN} The majority of transfer learning approaches are based on the Faster R-CNN detector as shown in \autoref{fig:transfer-learning}.
 Benchmark results confirm the superiority of this two-stage detector for transfer learning approaches.
 Only few approaches deviate from this architecture.

 Li \etal~\cite{CGDP+FSCN-cvpr2021} (CGDP+FSCN) observed that the performance degradation for novel categories in Faster R-CNN is mainly caused by false positive classifications, i.e., by category confusion.
-Therefore, they refine the classification in an additional discriminability enhancement branch.
-This branch is designed as a translation-invariant classifier to produce category-discriminative classification results.
-To ensure translation-invariance, it intentionally does not share any parameters with the base detector.
+Therefore, they refine the classification in an additional discriminability enhancement branch, which is trained with misclassified false positive samples.
 It directly processes the cropped image of the object to be classified.
-Then, the classifications of the original Faster R-CNN branch and the refinement branch are fused.
-To improve the semantic discriminability of the refinement branch, Li \etal~\cite{CGDP+FSCN-cvpr2021} train it by sampling misclassified false positives from the standard classification branch.
+Then, the classification result is fused with the one of the original Faster R-CNN branch.
 Qiao \etal~\cite{DeFRCN-iccv2021} (DeFRCN) also observed many low classification scores for novel categories.
 As Li \etal, they conclude that contrary requirements of translation invariant features for classification and translation covariant features for localization are problematic.
 To tackle this issue, they propose a prototypical calibration block, which performs score refinement to eliminate high-scored false positive classifications.

-Wu \etal~\cite{MPSR-eecv2020} (MPSR) propose to use an auxiliary refinement branch during training that is only loosely coupled with the original branch of the Faster R-CNN via shared weights of the RPN and the RoI head and both branches contributing to the loss functions of the shared components.
-When the training is finished, the refinement branch is not needed anymore and, therefore, is dropped.
-This saves computation time during inference.